-When it comes to support of feminism there are some men who do support the movement, its values and its progress.
-Some men are even quite outspoken in their support and encouragement.
-However, it would seem like a larger contingent of men do not hold such views.
-There are numerous reasons for why this is the case and perhaps we can briefly offer a few answers why.
+When it comes to support for feminism, there are men who support the movement and its values.
+Some men are even quite outspoken in their support.
+But it seems a larger contingent of men do not hold such views and are opposed to feminism.

-Studies in the lasts 10 to 15 years have been quite revealing in retrospect to men’s views of feminism.
-In 2001, a Gallup poll found that only a minority 20% of American men considered themselves feminist, with 75% saying they were not (1).
-A 2009 CBS Poll found that 24% of US men claim the term “feminist” is an insult (2).
-It was also discovered that four out of five men refuse to identify themselves as feminist, but when a specific definition is given the number fell to two in five.
-A YouGov Poll of Britain in 2010 found that only 16% of men described themselves as feminist with 54% stating they were not and 8% specifically claiming to be antifeminist (3).
-From this, is it possible to offer a response to why so many men refuse to identify with feminism?
+Studies in the lasts ten to fifteen years are quite revealing concerning men’s views of feminism.
+In 2001, a Gallup poll found that only twenty percent (20%) of American men considered themselves feminist, with seventy-five percent (75%) saying they are not (1).
+A 2009 CBS Poll found that twenty-four (24%) of American men think the term “feminist” is an insult (2).
+It was also discovered that four out of five men refused to identify as feminist, but when a specific definition was given the number fell to two in five.
+A YouGov Poll of Britain in 2010 found that only sixteen percent (16%) of men described themselves as feminist.
+Fifty-four (54%) stated that they were not and eight percent (8%) specifically claimed to be anti-feminist (3).

 What explains the resistance to feminism from many men?
 We offer several reasons.